JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 If you already have a raspberry pi with the latest version of Raspbian you can start at step 2.

 ## Step 1: Get your Raspberry Pi ready
-With the Raspberry Pi Imager (https://www.raspberrypi.org/software/ ) write the Raspberry Pi OS Raspian on an (empty) SD-Card.
-You can either choose the Image right from the Raspberry Pi Imager or you can first download Raspian at https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit.
+With the Raspberry Pi Imager (https://www.raspberrypi.org/software/ ) write the Raspberry Pi OS Raspbian on an (empty) SD-Card.
+You can either choose the Image right from the Raspberry Pi Imager or you can first download Raspbian at https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit.

 <p align="center">
 <img src="../Artwork/RPi.png" alt="drawing" width="350"/> <img src="../Artwork/RPi_OS.png" alt="drawing" width="350"/> <br/>